Dean Harrison - Counselling Psychologist

 Personal development: Engaging in personal development activities such as self-reflection, journaling, therapy, and mindfulness can help individuals understand themselves better and transcend their own limitations and boundaries.

-It is important to note that achieving self-transcendence is a continuous journey and the process may be different for different individuals based on their beliefs and values.
+It is important to note that achieving self-transcendence is a continuous journey, and the process may differ for different individuals based on their beliefs and values.

 How can a Psychologist Help Achieve Self-Actualisation and Self-Transcendence?